SovereignCloudStack/website/source/About/index.en.md

 an open community.
 This ensures that the software really can be used and influenced by the recipients, thus ensuring the freedom of its consumers.

-The transparency into the code and the development proces is an important ingredient to ensure that the code can be trusted.
+The transparency of the code and the development process is an important ingredient to ensure that the code can be trusted.

 ### Sustainability